 - Stretch your feet and calf muscles every morning.

 - Soak your feet in an Epsom salt bath.

-Should your pain persist despite home treatments, it may be time to let a professional take a look.
-Here at Shenandoah Podiatry, we utilize a number of different methods to remedy foot pain, but surgery is always the last option.
+Should your foot pain persist despite home treatments, it may be time to let a professional take a look.
+Here at Shenandoah Podiatry, we utilize a number of different methods to remedy foot and heel pain, but surgery is always the last option.
 Your issue might be remedied with something as simple as a regular injection or special orthotics.

 Foot pain doesn’t have to be forever, and it doesn’t have to rule your life.
 If you no longer get to do the things you want to, the team at Shenandoah Podiatry can help restore your foot health.
 Does a doctor’s office make you anxious?
 We understand.
 That’s why we’ve created an inviting atmosphere for our patients to help put you at ease during your visit.
 Give our office a call at 540-904-1458 to set up your appointment, or use our online contact form.